Modeling and Testing for Joint Association Using a Genetic Random Field Model: Introduction

-In this paper, we propose a novel, random field framework for modeling and testing for the joint association of multiple genetic variants.
-In this method, we view outcomes as stochastic realizations of a random field on a genetic space and propose to use a random field model, referred to as a genetic random field model (GenRF), to model the joint association.
-This approach is motivated by development in spatial statistics where outcomes can be viewed as stochastic realizations of a random field on a 2-dimensional space (Cressie, 1993).
-Thus, our approach can be viewed as a generalization of spatial statistics from a 2-dimensional space to a $k$-dimensional space.
-This random field perspective leads to a very distinctive model from the aforementioned regression-based methods including SKAT and SIMreg; specifically, GenRF regresses the response of one subject on responses of all other subjects, which is not common in many fields other than spatial or time-series statistics.
-Although the random field framework may be unfamiliar to some statisticians, as we demonstrate later, the method can be understood from the intuitive idea that genetic similarity will lead to trait similarity if variants are associated with the trait.
+In this paper, we propose a random field framework for modeling and testing for the joint association of multiple genetic variants.
+We view outcomes as stochastic realizations of a random field on a genetic space and propose to use a random field model, referred to as a genetic random field model (GenRF), to model the joint association.
+This approach is motivated by development in spatial statistics where outcomes are viewed as stochastic realizations of a random field on a Euclidean space (Cressie, 1993).
+This perspective leads to a very distinctive model from the aforementioned methods; specifically, GenRF regresses the response of one subject on responses of all other subjects.
+GenRF can be understood from the intuition that genetic similarity leads to trait similarity if variants are associated with the trait.
 Under the GenRF model, testing for the joint association reduces to a test involving a scalar parameter.
-A testing procedure for the joint association using the pseudo-likelihood method is developed.
-The proposed test possesses many appealing features.
-For example, it is able to exploit LD and interactions between variants to improve power.
-The method also allows for adjusting weights of rare variants to boosting power.
-In addition, it is computationally convenient.
-Our simulation studies and an application to a real data show that the proposed method can achieve comparable or, in the presence of complex interactions, superior performance to SKAT.

-The remainder of this article is organized as follows.
-In Section 2 we set up the notation and introduce related background.
-We describe the proposed genetic random field model in Section 3.1, the relationship with previous work in Section 3.2, and develop a joint association test under the GenRF model on Section 3.3.
-The performance of the proposed method is evaluated by simulation studies in Section 4.
-The proposed method is illustrated by an application to the Dallas Heart Study in Section 5, followed by a discussion in Section 6.
+Using the pseudo-likelihood method, a test for the joint association is developed, which enjoys many appealing features as SKAT and can achieve comparable or better performance than existing methods, as demonstrated by simulation studies in Section 3 and a real data application in Section 4.
+Much of the development is focused on quantitative traits and robustness of the test to other traits, e.g., binary traits, is also discussed.